 Sunday 20th October 2019

 As the story goes widows are submissive and needy and judges corrupt and powerful; but Jesus turns this upside down in his parable despite the efforts of the translators.
 This widow is rude and vengeful; the judge feels threatened by her violence.
 The Greek for justice is vengeance (ekdikeo) and where the translation says “wear out” the Greek uses a term from boxing which is more correctly understood as doing violence to the judge.
-Widows certainly don’t seem to have been that submissive in New Testament times if we read our Bibles and the problems they caused to the church.
+Widows certainly don’t seem to have been that submissive in New Testament times if we read our Bibles and read about the problems they caused to the church.
 And what of the judge?
 He was prepared to serve out vengeance without a trial so as to avoid work.

 I see Jesus preparing the followers for the times to come when they would need to be earnest in their prayer, a time when judges would turn against them to keep the peace.

 Followers of Jesus need to be faithful to the message of salvation and persevere in the same measure the vengeful, disrespectful widow does.
 And surely, God is the source of our help.
-Our weapons is love and our commitment to each other is to, “…convince, rebuke, and encourage, with the utmost patience in teaching.”
+Our weapon is love and our commitment to each other is to, “…convince, rebuke, and encourage, with the utmost patience in teaching.”

 We may find ourselves having to wrestle “…with God and with humans” and may limp away from the fight but we will draw our confidence from the fact that we have seen God face to face in Jesus and he will not abandon us.